 Pain Management Specialist, Pennsylvania"Things you should look for during the trial are, one, is it helping with your pain?
 Two, is it helping improve your function?
 Three, do you find the stimulation pleasant?"

 If you are not receiving adequate relief, your doctor can adjust your settings.
-By simply having your settings changed, you may have better pain relief during your screening test.
+By simply having your settings changed, you may have better pain relief during your screening trial.

-During the screening test your doctor may restrict certain activities, such as:
+During the screening trial your doctor may restrict certain activities, such as:

 - Taking a shower or bath or submerging your body in water (you may have a sponge bath)